WilliamSaysX/skill-forge/README.md

 Claude will:
 1. Auto-detect it's a GitHub repo
-2. Clone the repository
+2. Clone repository to temp-materials/
-3. Guide you through creating a skill
+3. Guide you through creating the skill
-4. Package it as `crewai.zip`
+4. Install to ~/.claude/skills/crewai/ (ready to use!)
+5. Optionally package as crewai.zip for sharing

 ### Example 2: Create Skill from Documentation